sapienfrom2000s/portfolio/_posts/2025-01-07-building-my-portfolio-from-zero-to-deployed.md

 That feeling when you see your own site, running on your own infrastructure, accessible from anywhere in the world?
 Pure magic.

-## What I Learned

-1. **Infrastructure as Code is liberating** - No clicking through cloud consoles
-2. **nginx is bulletproof** - Set it and forget it
-3. **DNS propagation is still mysterious** - Sometimes 5 minutes, sometimes 2 hours
-4. **Free tiers are amazing** - This whole setup costs almost nothing

 ## SSL Certificate

 With certbot installed, getting an SSL certificate was straightforward: